 What was the most shocking detail you learned from the book?

-The hard part though–so they’re bringing 500 politicians back from Japan, so they had to exchange with 500 Japanese from here.
+So they’re bringing 500 politicians back from Japan and they had to exchange with 500 Japanese from here.
 I think the parents didn’t mind, the way they treat us we might as well go, it’s a free ride [back to Japan].
 It was the Niseis that didn’t want to go.
 And you know Japan was at war, they had nothing to eat.
 And I don’t think the people here realized how serious the food problem was.
 They were eating yam, morning, noon and night.
 Just thinking about it makes me sick.
-I love yam but not to eat, even twice a day.
+I love yam but not to eat even twice a day.

-Did you notice the arguing and fighting between people in camp?
+Did you notice arguing and fighting between people in camp?

-Were there ever times were it was enjoyable, or fun?
+Were there ever times it was enjoyable, or fun?